racket (noun)

 Prevalent especially to an increasing degree.
 Abundant, common.
 Copiously supplied; abounding – usually used with with: 'rife with rumors.'
 (MW)

 Especially of something undesirable: Of common occurrence; widespread.
-(OD)
+(NOA)

 roan (adjective)